 Presumably, all the years of learning of anatomy through dissecting bodies and all historical science generally is all illusion and false memory in this notion, so why would the brain be real at all?
 This organ that we know about only through imaginary science?
 Why not say quantum fluctuations produce some sort of momentary conscious experience without attaching the baggage of the physical organ of a brain?
 Except, of course, according to Boltzmann, we only conceive of quantum fluctuations because of those same illusions and false memories of eons of history of scientific research.
 So rather, why not take the next logical step?
 Why not decide that everything outside of consciousness is illusion, and we (if there is more than one experience… whatever “we” can possible mean in this scenario) can’t know where it came from because “we” can’t get outside the illusion, so science is an illusion?

 This is where we are led.
 This is the inevitable conclusion.
 At least my inevitable conclusion.
 The only other acceptable alternative outside of a personal, creating intelligence is, “Everything is illusion.”
 Which is logically consistent and possible, at least.
-But pointless.
-Then nothing can be known, and everything is absurd.
-But “we” (whoever “we” are, or whoever “I” am) go on believing the illusion and treating it necessarily as reality, so why not just accept reality as reality and acknowledge the likelihood of the creator?
+But, “All is illusion,” equals, “All is confusion.”
+We just can’t know reality.

 In short, the egomania of a “science” that pigheadedly refuses to accept the possibility that any realities may be beyond the reach of science produces nothing except the death of science.
 Anti-God “science” leads us inexorably to, “Everything is illusion.”
 In other words, anti-science.
 Anti-God science is anti-science.
 The legs atheism purports to rest on are kicked out from under it by the belief system depending on it for support.